oktadev/okta-blog/_source/_posts/2020-12-09-build-and-secure-an-api-in-python-with-fastapi.md

     ]
 ```

 The new `/items` endpoint includes a `response_model` definition.
 This allows FastAPI to generate documentation for your endpoint with a sample response.
-It uses FastAPI’s dependency injection pattern to call the `validate` function.
+It uses FastAPI's dependency injection pattern to call the `validate` function.
 In turn, that function injects the `oauth2_scheme`, which extracts the access token for you.

 To view the interactive documentation, start the Uvicorn server (if you stopped it earlier), and go to `http://127.0.0.1:8000/docs`.